arkp1612/word-embedding-audio-classification/README.md

 Since the million song database is derived from a folksonomy, the tags given out by users do not always make sense.
 Thus it is an important first step to study the nature of tags and remove any unnecessary tags which will lead to faulty working of the model in the later stages.
 Most models which have used the million song dataset so far have used the top 50 or 100 or more tags but not all of them.
 The first step that we have considered here is to filter these tags into broader categories, so we can also compare the overall model performance under different types of tags.
 This is discuessed in the next section.

+## Setting up the repository
+Using this repository is pretty easy.
+You can simply `git clone https://github.com/arkp1612/word-embedding-audio-classification.git` to obtain all files locally and run the python scripts.
+They have been well separated, so you don't need to fuss much wworrying about any additional argumemts etc. The requirements are mentioned below.
+The repsoitory also assumes the input files from the million song dataset are already stored as TFRecord files in the machine that you use this repository on.
+You will probably need to change the paths to the right destination folder depending on your needs.
+For more information on how to generate TFRecords, see [TFRecords Documentation](https://www.tensorflow.org/tutorials/load_data/tfrecord).

+## Requirements
+The following are the packages used for this reseach along with their versions.

+`
+Python 3.6 or above
+One or more CUDA-enabled GPUs
+Mac or Linux environment
+Tensorflow version: 2.3.0
+Requests version: 2.25.1
+Numpy version: 1.18.5
+Pandas version: 1.1.0
+OS Module
+Urllib Module
+TQDM Module
+Matplotlib.pyplot Module for plotting`

 ## Tag filtering
 We first look at the types of tags and notice that there are some broad categories of tags and we first create a dictionary to classify these tags.
 We hope that this would easily help us pick tag category and check which category works the best with word embeddings.
 Our bet is that the emotion tags would work best for the word embeddings.
 The tag categories identified were -